jondkelley/eco_aprs_weather/README.md

 ### Supported Weather Station devices

-This software is designed for Ecowitt Weather stations of the following models:
+This software should work with Ecowitt Weather station gateways models like:

 * GW1004
 * GW1100
 * GW1102

-Other models may be supported as long as the device can output HTTP in "Ecowitt" station format.
-See the *Ecowitt WX Station Configuration* section for configuration details.
+Other models may be supported as long as the device settings can output customized HTTP in "Ecowitt" station format.
+See the *Ecowitt WX Station Configuration* section for configuration details in the Ecowitt phone app!

 ### Software Requirements